WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 Both Webpack and Babel are tools written in JavaScript and run using [Node.js](https://nodejs.org/).
 Node.js is a runtime environment for JavaScript outside of a browser.
 Simply put, node allows you to run JavaScript code on the command-line.

-First step is setting up node for your development environment.
-This is dependent on your operating system, there are node packages available for most package systems.
-If you are using one of the package systems, setup can be as straight-forward as:
+First, you need to set up node for your development environment.
+The steps required change depending on your operating system, but if you have a package manager installed, setup can be as straightforward as:
 ```
 macOS: brew install node
 Windows: choco install node